nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/04-kafka-connect/02-debezium-connect/01-debezium-connector-for-postgresql/Readme.md

         ["delegates_surveys-pg-connector","register-customers-pg-connector"]
       ```

-## Step 7: Test the Source Connector
+## Step 10: Test the Debezium Source Connector

-### Step 7.1: Test the Source Connector By Listing Kafka Topics
+### Step 10.1: Test the Source Connector By Listing Kafka Topics

 - If there was no issue running the above steps we could confirm that our **connector** is working fine by checking if the **topic** is created for `customers` table by the **connector**.
   ```sh